 Charging order

-The council will refer cases to a suitable solicitor, who are authorised to deal with all matters related to charging orders on behalf of the council.
+The council will refer cases to a suitable solicitor.
+The Solicitor is authorised to deal with all matters related to charging orders on behalf of the council.

 What is a charging order

-A charging order secures the amount of council tax owed against your property so that when the property is sold or transferred, the council tax debt is paid before any proceeds of the sale are given to you.
+A charging order secures the amount of council tax owed against your property.
+If you sell or transfer a property, the council tax debt is paid in full before you receive any proceeds of the sale.

-You are not under any obligations to sell your property once the charging order is in place, however in some circumstances we may apply to the court to force the sale of your property.
+You are not under any obligations to sell your property once the charging order is in place.
+But, in some circumstances, we may apply to the court to force the sale of your property.

 What to do if you have received notice of an intended charging order

-You must pay the whole council tax debt, including any court fees and costs added in full, to prevent a charging order from being obtained.
+You must pay the whole council tax debt, to prevent us obtaining a charging order.
+The debt includes any court fees and costs added in full.

 You must contact the solicitors to make a payment.